fractalate/pakrypt/README.md

 *See also [doc/Developers.md](./doc/Developers.md)*

 This [NodeJS](https://nodejs.org/) project can be run in development mode with hot reloading as the source code is changed.
+The project targets NodeJS version 20, but it has been tested on older versions as far back as version 14.

 First, install dependencies: